 The Federal Democratic Republic of Nepal has not acceded to the Convention on Cluster Munitions.

-Nepal has never made a public statement elaborating its position on accession to the convention.
-During 2017 and the first half of 2018, government representatives continued to regularly meet with national campaigners, who raised the need for Nepal to review its policy on the convention and take steps to accede without delay.
+Nepal has never elaborated its position on joining the convention.
+Officials have regularly met with campaigners urging the government to review its policy on the convention and take steps for Nepal to accede without delay.

 Nepal participated in two meetings of the Oslo Process that created the convention, in Vienna in December 2007 and Wellington in February 2008, but it did not attend the Dublin negotiations in May 2008.